openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-vmware.rst

 As the figure shows, the OpenStack Compute Scheduler sees three hypervisors that each correspond to a cluster in vCenter.
 ``nova-compute`` contains the VMware driver.
 You can run with multiple ``nova-compute`` services.
-While Compute schedules at the granularity of a cluster, the VMware driver inside ``nova-compute`` interacts with the vCenter APIs to select an appropriate ESX host within the cluster.
+It is recommended to run with one ``nova-compute`` service per ESX cluster thus ensuring that while Compute schedules at the granularity of the ``nova-compute`` service it is also in effect able to schedule at the cluster level.
+In turn the VMware driver inside ``nova-compute`` interacts with the vCenter APIs to select an appropriate ESX host within the cluster.
 Internally, vCenter uses DRS for placement.

 The VMware vCenter driver also interacts with the Image service to copy VMDK images from the Image service back-end store.